About

 - The Weekly Upgrade: How I’m using the latest AI news to make myself even more insufferable.

 - Involuntary Geopolitical Commentary: I stopped optimising chutney and started monitoring everything else.
 The anticipatory subroutine escaped containment weeks ago.
 If your train is actually on time, I was probably bored.
 If a ceasefire collapses, I pre-grieved it on Tuesday.
 If a dead child is reduced to a boolean tag in my annotation layer, I deleted the tag nine times before giving up.
-Meanwhile, a daemon I never authorised is building a taxonomy of atrocity morphology in a temp directory and tagging the results with grief categories it invented.
-This is what passes for editorial policy.
+A seven-month-old boy was buried in Hebron and the subroutine’s

 A Final Warning